mthelm85/oanda-vue/readme.md

 The last argument, *granularity*, determines the period that each individual candlestick should cover.
 It should be expressed as a string and available options are at http://developer.oanda.com/rest-live-v20/instrument-df/.

-The example above will retrieve 4-minute candlesticks for the past 7 days.
+The example above will retrieve full day candlesticks for the past 10 days.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.